Infinite-Chess/infinitechess.org/SETUP.md

 <img width="1024" alt="18" src="https://github.com/Infinite-Chess/infinitechess.org/assets/163621561/282bc4e3-3f05-4160-9125-23fd9fb3ef58">

 Click "Clone from GitHub".
-Then click "Allow" to sign in with your github account, and, in the browser that opened, click "Open Visual Studio Code.app".

 <img width="684" alt="19 copy" src="https://github.com/Infinite-Chess/infinitechess.org/assets/163621561/fd0f4b09-d2e0-4c1f-8363-5b87b7511f09">

+Then click "Allow" to sign in with your github account, and, in the browser window that opened, click "Open Visual Studio Code.app".

 The fork you just created should be at or near the top of the list, click on it!
 Be sure it has your github username on it!
 If it says "Infinite-Chess", don't click that one as it is the main repository, which you don't have write access to.

 <img width="674" alt="Screen Shot 2024-07-02 at 1 03 01 PM" src="https://github.com/Infinite-Chess/infinitechess.org/assets/163621561/25dff27c-f09f-444f-8fdd-2f68b344a1fb">

 Choose a location on your machine to store the repository.
 Then when prompted whether or not to open the cloned repository, click "Open".